AnaCDSequeira/BlackJack/README.md

      After the dealer hand up the cards, you can pick "Hit" or "Stand".

     - Hit:
         The dealer gives you a new card from the shoe.
-    - Stand :
+    - Stand:
         You keep your hand and the turn goes to other player or to the dealer.
+    - Help:
+        Gives information to the user about the commands he can use.
+    - Quit:
+        Closes the game.